schuhva/Music-Generation/doc/releases/1.06/Base_01.rst

 Pyknon
 ------

-There exist two diffrent notations one with the **Note()** function and in a simpyfied **plain text** version
+There exist two different notations one with the **Note()** function and in a simplified **plain text** version

 **Note(value , octave , dur , volume)**

--  value: integer, note hight in semitones, 0 = middel C = midi 60
+-  value: integer, note hight in semitones, 0 = middle C = midi 60
 -  octave: octave number
 -  dur: duration, 0.25 = quarter note
 -  volume: from 1 to 127

 **Instruments:** Available are at lest the 128 General-Midi (GM) Instruments.
-Depending on the sound-fonts there is a bigger choise.
-A list of the GM instruments can be found here. https://en.wikipedia.org/wiki/General\_MIDI#Program\_change\_events Remeber to substract 1, as the list starts with 1 and not 0.
+Depending on the sound-fonts there is a bigger choice.
+A list of the GM instruments can be found here. https://en.wikipedia.org/wiki/General\_MIDI#Program\_change\_events Remember to subtract 1, as the list starts with 1 and not 0.

 .. code:: python3